...ah, here it is:

 We have about €3.40 left and the Metro fare to our hotel is €1.40 each.
 I love the Paris Metro; there's about 60 stations on 14 lines; it's clean and quick and you only wait 2 or three minutes for a ride in the little carriages.
 How did we end up with our system - built 50 years later - of 3 big stations and big trains that come infrequently?
 An opportunity lost.

 When we were looking on-line for a hotel before we left Melbourne, one review of one hotel angrily said 'nothing on your website said you were next to a huge sex shop and that the hotel is the only thing on the street that isn't a sex shop'.
-Well, we're near there but really only half the shops are sex shops (but, in fairness, they are big) with bars, restaurants, grocery shops etc making up the balance.
-But it all looks harmless enough in daylight.
+Well, we're near there but really only half the shops are sex shops (but, in fairness,

 We make our way to the Eiffel tower.
 Lord, its big.
 It's really big.
 It's also cold, and there's our first real queue of the whole trip to use the elevators.
 From the top, the views are stunning but a little hazy, and there is a little warmth in the sun.
 But last night's crap sleep, a month of walking everywhere and dragging cases and today's queuing in the cold have done Polly in.
 When we get back to our room at at 4pm, she has a bath to get feeling back into her feet and we both nap.
 Later, I get dinner for us both; the closest portable meal I come across is take-away Japanese, which is pretty cheap and filling.